gSchool/git-practice/README.md

 # Git Practice

-This repo exists to learn how to use effective git branching techniques and handling merge conflicts.
+This repo exists to learn how to use git branching techniques and handling merge conflicts.

 ## Setup